-The representative examples include Kamaboko fish cake, Surume dried squid, Kaki no Tane crackers, and Cheese Tara (Chiitara) snacks.
+The representative examples include Kamaboko fish cake, Surume dried squid, Kaki no Tane crackers, and Cheese Tara or Chiitara.

-Actually, the majority of traditional Japanese Otsumami are dried seafood snacks and what I introduce here Tsumami Tara is also among them.
+Actually, the majority of traditional Japanese Otsumami are dried seafood snacks, and what I introduce here, Tsumami Tara, is also among them.

 Japanese Dried Cod Fish Snack: Tsumami Tara (つまみ鱈)

-the Otsumami Tsumami Tara consists of Alaska pollack, sugar, salt, red chili pepper, sorbitol, seasoning (including amino acids), sweeteners (stevia, licorice), and pH adjusters.
+the Otsumami Tsumami Tara consists of Alaska pollack, sugar, salt, red chili pepper, sorbitol, amino acid seasoning, sweeteners (stevia, licorice), and pH adjusters.

 Where to Buy

-Tsumami Tara is a common Otsumami snack in Japan, so it is available in many supermarkets around the country.
+As Tsumami Tara is a popular Otsumami, it is available in many supermarkets around the country.